Back to Basics Guides

 • Site Type:

-Choose the platform your site is built on, and enter the username and password.
+Select the platform your site is built on, then enter your username and password.

 • Username/Password:

-Your credentials are stored securely with strong encryption.
-For added safety, we recommend creating a user account specifically for AAArdvark with limited permissions, just for accessibility scanning.
+AAArdvark stores your credentials securely using strong encryption.
+For added security, we recommend creating a dedicated user account with limited permissions for accessibility scanning.

 Custom Login Pages

-For Laravel sites with customized login pages, you may need to update the username, password, and/or submit button selectors to ensure everything works smoothly.
+For Laravel sites with a custom login page, you may need to update the username, password, and submit button selectors to ensure proper functionality.

 Still stuck?